The Salt Roads: Point of view

 The novel moves from first person point of view to third person point of view throughout the whole novel.
 When telling the stories of each of the three main characters, Mer, Jeanne, and Thais, the point of view is in first person, as each protagonist narrates the story as she sees it.
 It is also limited, for the characters do not appear to know every thought and detail about other characters, but what is generally accepted as true.

 Also, the goddess Lasiren speaks from a first person point of view.
 When she speaks, the text in the novel appears differently, highlighting her other-worldliness.

 There are also times when the story is told from a third person point of view.
 And those are times that tell the story from another's perspective, usually a lesser character, but they do not adopt a first person point of view.

 Major characters

 Lasirén

 A great Power of Africa, an lwa, is the fertility god of the Ginen.
 She is the power of all the waters, and gives gifts of the sea.
 She is called forth by the mourning of three women after Georgine's stillborn was taken to be buried properly.
 "I'm born from song and prayer.
 A small life, never begun, lends me its unused vitality.
 I'm born from mourning and sorrow and three women's tearful voices" (pg.
 40).
-The novel takes us on her journey as she gets possessed by the main characters Mer, Jeanne, and Thais.
+The novel takes us on her journey as she possesses the main characters Mer, Jeanne, and Thais.

 Mer describes the goddess as "young, smooth; she was fat and well-fed.
 The bush of her hair tumbled bout her round, brown, beautiful face in plaits and dreadknots, tied with twists of seaweed" (pg.
 64).